jesusgraterol/calculator-top/README.md

 This application implements a basic calculator for arithmetic operations and it is the submission for [The Odin Project: Calculator](https://www.theodinproject.com/lessons/foundations-calculator).
 The key features are:

-- Perform Basic Arithmetic Operations
+- Basic Arithmetic Operations
-- Keyboard Support
+- Two-Decimal Precision
 - Cross-Platform Compatibility